 2. CSS first steps — Understand the distinction between the roles of HTML and CSS (see “What is CSS?”) and how CSS is used to add style to HTML elements (see “Getting started with CSS?”).

-3. Expo / ReactNative — To prepare for the first lab, review the following material on the Expo development environment:
+3. Expo / ReactNative — To prepare for the first lab, review the material in the Expo Get started tutorial (“Introduction”–“Start developing”).

-1. Installation — The lab machines are pre-configured to support this course, but we suggest that you configure your own machine as shown here.
+• The lab machines are pre-configured to support this course, but we suggest that you configure your own machine as shown here.
 It’s best if you have either an Android or iOS device, but you can also use an emulator.
-You can use any Integrated Development Environment (IDE) but the lab supports both VSCode and WebStorm (see the policies page for installation details).
+You can use any Integrated Development Environment (IDE) but the lab supports VSCode (see the policies page for installation details).

 You do not submit the answers to guide questions, but they may serve as the basis for class discussion or quiz/exam questions.